A food allergy is when the body's immune system reacts to specific foods. Although allergic reactions are often mild, they can be serious.

 There are different types of food allergies, which come with different symptoms.

-In the most serious cases, a person has a severe allergic reaction (anaphylaxis), which can be life threatening.
+In the most serious cases a person may have a severe allergic reaction (anaphylaxis).
+This can be life threatening.

-Immediate action required: Call 999 or 112 if you think someone has the symptoms of anaphylaxis, such as:
+you think someone has symptoms of anaphylaxis, such as: